 Significant Accounting Policies.
-There have been no material changes to our significant accounting policies summarized in Note 1 "Description of Business and Summary of Significant Accounting Policies" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2023.
+Except for the below additions to our accounting policies, there have been no material changes to our significant accounting policies summarized in Note 1 "Description of Business and Summary of Significant Accounting Policies" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2024.